-3.2.5.
-PM{2.5} daymean grouped by different periods of time
+3.2.5 PM{2.5}daymean grouped by different periods of time

 By year.
-Figures 5a-d summarise the model evaluation statistics for $PM{2.5}$ daily means for the 2-y period of available monitor data (2009-10).
-The $PM{2.5}$ model-measurement comparison statistics are generally poorer in 2010 but two years is insufficient to draw any conclusion on inter-annual trend As for PM{10} daily mean comparisons, there was positive bias for daily mean at RB sites (mean of median NMB = 0.39) and negative bias at UB sites (mean of median NMB = -0.26) (Figure 5c).
-However, $PM{2.5}$ was measured at only two RB sites, and at one of these, Auchencorth Moss in Scotland, the $PM{2.5}$ concentrations were substantially lower than at any of the other measurement sites.
-At least half of the modelled $PM{2.5}$ daily mean concentrations were within a factor of two of the measurements at all sites, except the RB site of Auchencorth Moss (Figure 5b).
-Of the two RB sites, the model accurately simulated daily mean $PM{2.5}$ concentration at Harwell (mean NMB = -0.02, mean FAC2 = 0.90), but there was substantially positive bias at Auchencorth Moss (mean NMB = 0.81, FAC2 = 0.43).
-As noted above for PM{10} , RMSE was, for unknown reason, greater in 2010 (Figure 5d).
+Figure 5a-d summarize the model evaluation statistics for PM{2.5} daily means for the 2-year period of available monitor data (2009-2010).
+The PM{2.5} model-measurement comparison statistics are generally poorer in 2010, but 2 years is insufficient to draw any conclusion on inter-annual trends.
+As for PM10 daily mean comparisons, there was a positive bias for daily mean at RB sites (mean of median NMB = 0.39) and a negative bias at UB sites (mean of median NMB = -0.26) (Fig. 5c).
+However, PM{2.5} was measured at only two RB sites, and at one of these, Auchencorth Moss in Scotland, the PM{2.5} concentrations were substantially lower than at any of the other measurement sites.
+At least half of the modelled PM{2.5} daily mean concentrations were within a factor of 2 of the measurements at all sites, except the RB site of Auchencorth Moss (Fig. 5b).
+Of the two RB sites, the model accurately simulated daily mean PM{2.5} concentration at Harwell (mean NMB = -0.02, mean FAC2 = 0.90), but there was substantially positive bias at Auchencorth Moss (mean NMB = 0.81, FAC2 = 0.43).
+As noted above for PM10, RMSE was, for unknown reasons, greater in 2010 (Fig. 5d).

 By month.
-Model-measurement correlation was generally better in the summer half of the year than in the winter half (e.g. mean of median r = 0.76 and 0.68, respectively, at UB sites) (Figure 5e).
-Similarly, there were greater values of FAC2 in spring and summer than in autumn and winter, particularly at UB sites (mean of median FAC2 = 0.86 and 0.78, respectively) (Figure 5f).
-Although model-measurement bias did not vary substantially with season (Figure 5g), as for PM10 there was a seasonal correspondence of lower RMSE values (Figure 5h) and higher correlation (Figure 5e) during spring and summer, and vice versa during autumn and winter.
+Model-measurement correlation was generally better in the summer half of the year than in the winter half (e.g. mean of median r=0.76 and 0.68, respectively, at UB sites) (Fig. 5e).
+Similarly, there were greater values of FAC2 in spring and summer than in autumn and winter, particularly at UB sites (mean of median FAC2 = 0.86 and 0.78, respectively) (Fig. 5f).
+Although model-measurement bias did not vary substantially with season (Fig. 5g), as for PM10 there was a seasonal correspondence of lower RMSE values (Fig. 5h) and higher correlation (Fig. 5e) during spring and summer, and vice versa during autumn and winter.

-By day of week.
-In contrast to the other three pollutants, there was no obvious differences in model-measurement statistics between weekdays and weekend at any site type (Figure 5i-l), but there are substantially less comparison data for PM{2.5} than for the other three pollutants (2 years rather than 10 years).
+By day-of-week.
+In contrast to the other three pollutants, there were no obvious differences in model-measurement statistics between weekdays and weekend at either site type (Fig. 5i-l), but there are substantially fewer comparison data for PM{2.5} than for the other three pollutants (2 years rather than 10 years).

-3.2.6.
-Hourly model-measurement statistics
+3.2.6 Hourly model-measurement statistics

-The focus in this work was model-measurement comparisons at daily and annual averaging resolution, but concentration data were available at hourly resolution and the Supplementary Information presents figures and discussion of the comparison statistics for NO2 and O3 averaged by hour of day.
+The focus in this work was model-measurement comparisons at daily and annual averaging resolutions, but concentration data were available at hourly resolution and the Supplement presents figures and discussion of the comparison statistics for NO2 and O3 averaged by hour-of-day.
 These data support the general observations presented above for the longer averaging periods, in particular that correlations between model and measurement hourly data were generally consistent throughout the day but that bias and RMSE showed systematic variation, which is interpreted as error in the hour-of-day emissions factors used to disaggregate the annual NO_x emissions totals in the model (and to over-dilution of the NO_x emissions into the model grid compared to the siting of the monitor at urban sites).

-4. Discussion
+4 Discussion